Virut1316/Project1-ExpenseReimbursementSystem/README.md

 ## Features

-###Features redy
+Features ready
-* User login and redirect to the corresponding homepage
+* User can log in and are redirected to the corresponding homepage
-* User's page to update account information
+* User's page displays account information and allows updating it
-* Creation of reimbursement requests
+* Reimbursement requests can be created by the employee
-* User's reimbursements displayed in home page, filtered by status
+* Employee's reimbursements are displayed in home page, filtered by status
-* Manager's home page where all reimbursements in the system are displayed by status
+* Manager's home page has all reimbursements in the system, displayed by status
-*
+* Reimbursements can be filtered by user
+* Manager can approve and Deny reimbursements

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Password encryption
+* Allow uploading files while creating a reimbursement request
+* Send email to the created employee with temporary credentials

 ## Getting Started